Washington Forms Online - DIY Family Law Forms

 You need your lawyer's LHI username to share answers with them.

 If your lawyer does not have an LHI account, you can have the forms emailed to the lawyer after you finish the interview.
 Your lawyer can review and edit your forms.

 Do you have an interview that is right for me?

 Maybe.
 Right now, these are online:

-More interviews are coming soon for temporary orders and divorce with children.
+More interviews are coming soon for temporary or immediate Orders.
 The Domestic Violence Protection Order interview will be available in Spanish.